 What does Augie mean?

-Augie \a(u)-gie\ as a boys' name.
+Augie /au-gie/ [2 sylls.] as a boys' name.
 Augie's name origin is Latin, and Augie means "great, magnificient".
-Augie is a variation of August (Latin): the feminine version.
+Augie is an alternate spelling, with the suffix -ie, of August (Latin): the feminine version.
 Augie is also a form of Augustine (Latin).
 Augie is also used as a form of Augustus (Latin).

 Augie has 1 variant: Augy.

 Augie has 22 more relations via August, Augustine, Augustus: Agostino, Agosto, Agoston, Aguistin, Agustin▼, Agustine, Agustino, Agustus, Auggie, Auguste, Augustin, Augustino, Augusto, Augustyn, Austen▼, Austin▲, Austyn▼, Avgustin, Gus▼, Guss▼, Gussie and Guus.Kreatif forms: Amgie, Argie, Augieaa. [more]

 Augie is an uncommon given name for men.
 Augie is also a unique surname for all people.
 (2000 U.S. Census)